Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/quickstart.md

 2. PX4 will initialize.
 3. The mission runner will arm the drone, take off and execute the waypoints
 4. Metrics and Logs

+This same workflow is captured in the screencast below.

-To stop the simulation, simply press Ctrl+C in the terminal.
-The script will handle the cleanup of background processes.
+To stop the simulation, simply press Ctrl+C in the terminal; `run_system.sh` gracefully shuts down Gazebo, PX4, the agent, and the mission node.

+> **Note:** the demo uses a single-drone params file, but you can point `run_system.sh` at any other YAML (e.g. `config/sim/multi.yaml`,`config/sim/multi_3drones.yaml` ) to exercise multi-agent worlds.
+Re-run the command with your chosen file to generate a matching screencast:
+> ```bash
+> ./scripts/run_system.sh --gui --params config/sim/mission_3drones.yaml
+> ```